47degrees/sbt-microsites/CONTRIBUTING.md

 [GitHub issues](https://github.com/47deg/sbt-microsites/issues) and [pull requests](https://github.com/47deg/sbt-microsites/pulls).

 Feel free to open an issue if you notice a bug, have an idea for a feature, or have a question about the code.
 Pull requests are also welcome.

-When creating a pull request, please be sure to write scripted tests to ensure that your features works.
-This project usess the sbt scripted-plugin for testing.
-Run `sbt scripted` to run scripted tests.

 People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing sbt-microsites on the Github page, Gitter channel, or other venues.